 He is co-editor of a book on Multidimensional Chromatography, and he has been invited lecturer in national and international congresses and meetings.
 His research interests include Chromatography techniques and the development of coupled techniques such as LC-GC-MS, GC-GC, GCxGC, LCxLC, LCxGC and their applications in the study of natural complex matrices.
 Prof. Mondello has been member of the scientific and organizing committees of national and international meetings in the field of analytical chemistry.
 He was also Chairman of the 36th and 38th International Symposium on Capillary Chromatography and the 9th and 11th GCxGC Symposium, Riva del Garda, Italy and Chairman of the 14th International Symposium on Advances in Extraction Technologies, Messina.

-Luigi Mondello, PhD is Full Professor of Analytical Chemistry at the University of Messina, Italy.
+Professor of Analytical Chemistry, University of Messina, Messina, Italy